JeremyKTH/Brain-MRI-Image-Segmentation/README.md

 # Brain MRI Image Segmentation with U-Net
-This network architecture in this project is based on the original U-Net publication [U-Net: ConvolutionalNetworks for Biomedical Image Segmentation](https://arxiv.org/pdf/1505.04597.pdf).
+The network architecture in this project is based on the original U-Net publication [U-Net: ConvolutionalNetworks for Biomedical Image Segmentation](https://arxiv.org/pdf/1505.04597.pdf).
 The codes in this repo are mainly developed in Python and GoogleColab.

 ## Table of contents